 It’s important that you prepare yourself for a gamut of emotions to wash over you when you’re going through the downsizing process.
 This is natural and therefore you need to give yourself ample time for this process.
 Moving from a family home into a Michigan senior living community is a major life transition and that’s natural because you’re entering a new phase in your life.

 American House was founded in 1979 to enrich the lives of seniors and their loved ones in an environment that fosters independence, compassion, quality services and meaningful relationships.
-We provide a wide range of senior living options, including independent living, independent living with assistance, memory care services provided by a third party, respite stays and hospice in Clinton Township, Dearborn Heights, Hazel Park, Farmington Hills, Pontiac, Rochester Hills, Sterling Heights and Westland.
+We provide a wide range of senior living options, including independent living, independent living with assistance, memory care services provided by a third party, respite stays and hospice in Dearborn Heights, Farmington Hills, Rochester Hills, Sterling Heights and Westland.